datacoves/docs/docs/reference/metrics-and-logs/dashboards.md

 ![Dashboards Nav menu](./assets/dashboards-nav.png)

-?> We recommend you bookmark your favorite dashboards so they are pinned in the home page.
+>[!TIP]We recommend you bookmark your favorite dashboards so they are pinned in the home page.

 ## Prebuilt dashboards